 Homer tries this on God Himself when he is raptured but his family isn't.
 When God refuses to send Homer back for them, Homer delivers this warning to the Almighty's face:

-Bonnie Rockwaller's constant petty harassment of Kim- despite knowing full well that if Kim decided she'd had enough, her only choices would be "run" or "catch a beating."
+Bonnie Rockwaller's constant petty harassment of Kim- despite knowing full well that if Kim decided she'd had enough, her only choices would be "run" or "catch a beating" (and in fact breaks down crying the one time Kim seems to be about to do just that).
 A cut scene in So the Drama have Monique and Kim discuss this, where Kim decides that beating on Bonnie would make her a bad student, in comparison to, say, trying to kill Shego at the end of the film.

 And A Sitch in Time has Drakken, Monkey Fist, and Killigan go back in time to bully a preteen Kim.
 When they start on Ron the kindergarten Kim trounces them.
 Later, Drakken wants another crack at it.